 Art is integrated into the fabric of the building using a bespoke glazed ceramic tile on the main elevations, a collaboration with renowned ceramic artist Kate Malone.
 The crystalline glazes on the tile are three-dimensional and come in four varying textures: three white and one black with blue crystals.
 The tiles reflect and refract daylight, capturing differing moods and subtly changing the appearance and tone of the building, depending on the weather and time of day.

-This 7-storey landmark building includes high quality workplace above prime retail.
-The use of projecting and recessed window treatments addressing Savile Row and Conduit Street is complemented with dark recessed reveals, providing depth to the façade and enhancing the unique hand glazed elevation.
+This seven-storey landmark building includes high-quality work space above prime retail.
+The use of projecting and recessed window treatments addressing Savile Row and Conduit Street is complemented by dark recessed reveals, providing depth to the façade and enhancing the unique hand-glazed elevation.

 The Mayfair Conservation Area’s natural grain is reflected by the preservation of the historic plot widths that were created in the 1960s, when Savile Row was extended to meet Conduit Street.
 Contemporary sustainability features resulted in a BREEAM Excellent rating.
 It is one of the first buildings in London to be entirely LED-lit, uses more than 100m² of photovoltaics, a highly efficient VRV cooling system and boasts green/brown roofs complete with terraces.

 2015 WAN Façade Award; 2015 Surface Design Awards, Retail Exterior Surface Award; 2015 UK Property Awards, Office Architecture, Highly Commended; 2015 London Design Awards, Architecture-Commercial-Constructed (Gold winner)

 Client: Aerium; Terrace Hill Group | Services: Architecture | Size: 31,300ft² | Collaborators: Kate Malone